Charlie Brown and Franz Stigler incident: Bremen mission

 The mission of 20 December 1943 was the Ye Olde Pub crew's first and targeted the Focke-Wulf 190 aircraft production facility in Bremen.
 The men of the 527th BS were informed in a pre-mission briefing that they might encounter hundreds of German fighters.
 Bremen was guarded by more than 250 flak guns.
-Brown's crew was assigned to fly "Purple Heart Corner," a spot on the edge of the formation that was considered especially dangerous because the Germans targeted the edges, instead of shooting straight through the middle of the formation.
-However, since three bombers had to turn back because of mechanical problems, Brown was told to move up to the front of the formation.
+Brown's crew was assigned to fly "Purple Heart Corner," a spot on the edge of the bomber formation that was considered especially dangerous because the Germans often targeted the more vulnerable edges, instead of attacking straight through the middle of the formation.
+However, since three bombers had to turn back because of mechanical problems, Brown was told to move his plane up to the front of the formation.

 For this mission, the crew of Ye Olde Pub (B-17F serial number 42-3167) consisted of: